govau/style-manual/content/numbers/body.md

 </article>

 ## The rule
 Use digits instead of words for most numbers.
-This makes numbers easier to read on a screen.
+Digits are easier to read on a screen.

 Use words for:
 - common expressions where digits would look strange — for example, ‘one or two of them’